Compiled from my ten-part series at Capital Research Center

 FSD attacked another campaign for describing its candidate Elena Udrea as “good” for Romania, under the slogan “beautiful Romania.”
-FSD interpreted “good” as a sexual reference, and claimed the “sexist” slogans nearly cancelled the “joyous novelty” of having two women presidential candidates.
+FSD interpreted “good” as a sexual reference and claimed the “sexist” slogans nearly canceled the “joyous novelty” of having two women presidential candidates.

 Maybe Mrs. Udrea really is beautiful.
 But her Romania, in which she wishes to become president as a self-defined sexual object isn’t at all beautiful.
 It’s actually ugly because it’s uncouth, it’s aggressive, it’s uneducated, it’s mean, it’s masculinized in a bad sense, in which women are allowed to be good or stay in their place [emphasis in original].

-Macovei easily gathered 332.241 signatures to make the ballot; but failed to even double that in votes.
+Macovei easily gathered 332.241 signatures to make the ballot but failed to even double that in votes.
 She finished fifth in the first round behind Udrea, with 4.5 percent.
-She begrudgingly threw her support behind Johannis, who faced Ponta in the run-off.
+She begrudgingly threw her support to Johannis, who faced Ponta in the run-off.